Phony (TV series): Production

 The comedy mystery series is produced by 20th Television and is created by Nick Paley.
 Paley wrote and directed the pilot of the series.
 He is also an executive producer alongside co-showrunner Anthony King, Connie Britton, Charlie Alderman, Drew Goddard and Sarah Esberg.
 It had originally been set up at ABC Signature in 2022, before the studio was folded into 20th Television.
 After a successful pilot episode in 2024, it received a series order from Hulu in August 2025.

-The cast is led by Connie Britton and Sam Nivola.
+The series regular cast is led by Connie Britton, Sam Nivola, Meera Syal, Grace Brennan, Mahaela Park, Maliq Johnson, and Colter Lee.